KiljanK/5e-combat-dyndash-api/README.md

 > [!NOTE]
 > The Components of the [this application](https://github.com/KiljanK/5e-combat-dyndash-api) can be used in conjunction with the dice from the [pixels-dyndash-api](https://github.com/KiljanK/pixels-dyndash-api), since both providers use the same `digitalDice` Data Type.

 ---

+## Why Markdown Files?

+It may seem like a really weird choice to store the relevant data in [Markdown](https://en.wikipedia.org/wiki/Markdown) files.
+There is no denying that it is a little unconventional.

+The motivation for doing it like this anyways is that I _already_ store my 5e Campaign notes and data in `.md` files and wanted to make use of the structures that were already in place.

+From my understanding, many people use [Markdown](https://en.wikipedia.org/wiki/Markdown) files inside [Obsidian](http://obsidian.md) or [Logseq](https://logseq.com) vaults for this very purpose as well, so I felt like this would be an acceptable way of implementing it.

+Additionally, the format is simple enough for people to quickly set their data up in the correct way.
+A good starting point for this is the [`/examples/`](/examples/README.md) directory.

+---